-The Council is committed to listening to local people and their views.
-Over the past two years, the Council carried out extensive consultation and engagement, inviting key stakeholders, including Elected Members, residents, local businesses and community planning partners to put forward their views on the proposed performance improvement objectives.
+The Council is committed to listening to local people and taking on board their views.
+Over the past three years, the Council carried out extensive consultation and engagement, inviting key stakeholders, including elected members, residents, local businesses and community planning partners to put forward their views on the proposed performance improvement objectives.

-The 2018-19 consultation and engagement process was made up of the following elements which resulted in a total of 92 completed surveys, in addition to engagement with around 80 stakeholders
+This year, the Council consulted on the performance improvement objectives and corporate priorities at the same time, in order to understand the key issues across our District and ensure the organisation is working towards common goals.
+This integrated consultation and engagement process was made up of the following elements which resulted in a total of 838 completed surveys, in addition to engagement with around 370 stakeholders.

-- Electronic documentation and survey on the Council's website and social media channels, and at public reception areas in Newry and Downpatrick - Email distribution to statutory and community planning partners - Public Notices in local newspapers - Engagement with the District Electoral Area (DEA) Fora, which are made up of Elected Members and independent members representing the voluntary, business and community sectors - Engagement with Section 75 groups, including Youth Councils, Older Person's Forum and Ethnic Minority Support Centre
+Electronic documentation and survey on the proposed performance improvement objectives 2019-20 on the Council's website and social media channels, and at public reception areas in Newry and Downpatrick 74 respondents Independent Residents Survey for those aged 16+ with quotas applied for age, gender, social class and District Electoral Area 764 respondents Engagement with the: District Electoral Area (DEA) Fora, which are made up of Elected Members and independent members representing the voluntary, business and community sectors Section 75 groups, including Youth Councils, Older Person's Forum and Ethnic Minority Support Centre Business sector, elected members and employees, including the Senior Management Team and Corporate Management Team 370 Consultees

-Over the past two years, the consultation and engagement process revealed widespread support for the proposed performance improvement objectives, with almost all respondents agreeing with each of the five objectives.
+Over the past three years, the consultation and engagement process revealed widespread support for the proposed performance improvement objectives, with almost all respondents agreeing with each of the five objectives.